Combating noisy labels in object detection datasets: Related work

-In \cite{Popowicz2022CombatingLN}, we utilized CL with multiple DNN models to increase the ability to detect noisy labels in image classification datasets.
-We provided the adjustable parameter which can tune the sensitivity of noise detection and we proposed using multiple DNN models to elevate the detection reliability.
-This was the first paper concentrating not on the accuracy of DNN trained on cleared dataset, but on the actual detecting capability of CL technique.
+In \cite{Popowicz2022CombatingLN}, Popowicz et. al utilized CL with multiple DNN models to increase the ability to detect noisy labels in image classification datasets.
+They introduced a parameter, which adjusts the sensitivity of noise detection and proposed using multiple DNN models to increase the detection reliability.
+This paper was the first work concentrating not on the accuracy of DNN trained on a cleaned dataset, but on the actual detecting capability of the CL technique.

+Finally, Tkachenko et. al \cite{objectlab} presented a method for calculating box quality scores in object detection.
+This is achieved by weighting three kinds of scores: \textit{overlook} score (object not annotated), \textit{badloc} score (imprecise bounding box) and \textit{swap} score (wrong class label).
+This method does not consider spurious bounding boxes.
+Authors evaluate ObjectLab and other methods by gauging their performance on a \textit{per image} basis, i.e. they calculated the image annotation quality by aggregating quality scores of all corresponding boxes.
+We compared ObjectLab to CLOD by considering the quality of individual bounding boxes in sec. \ref{sec:experiments}.